Mudland2721/Homework-3/02-Homework/README_Structure.md

 [x ] Function to prompt user for password options
 //function getPasswordOptions()

-[ ] Variable to store length of password from user input [ ] Conditional statement to check if password length is a number.
-Prompts end if this evaluates false [ ] Conditional statement to check if password length is at least 8 characters long.
-Prompts end if this evaluates false [ ] Conditional statement to check if password length is less than 128 characters long.
+[ x] Variable to store length of password from user input [x ] Conditional statement to check if password length is a number.
+Prompts end if this evaluates false [ x] Conditional statement to check if password length is at least 8 characters long.
+Prompts end if this evaluates false [x ] Conditional statement to check if password length is less than 128 characters long.
 Prompts end if this evaluates false

-[ ] Variable to store boolean regarding the inclusion of special characters [ ] Variable to store boolean regarding the inclusion of numeric characters [ ] Variable to store boolean regarding the inclusion of lowercase characters [ ] Variable to store boolean regarding the inclusion of uppercase characters [ ] Conditional statement to check if user does not include any types of characters.
-Password generator ends if all four variables evaluate to false
+[ x] Variable to store boolean regarding the inclusion of special characters--4 [x ] Variable to store boolean regarding the inclusion of numeric characters--2 [x ] Variable to store boolean regarding the inclusion of lowercase characters [ x] Variable to store boolean regarding the inclusion of uppercase characters [x ] Conditional statement to check if user does not include any types of characters.
+Password generator ends if all four variables evaluate to false-- not sure

 [ ] Object to store user input